 Brand awareness – meaning how familiar people are with your brand or company – is a key step when marketing to developers.
 After all, if they don’t recognize you, they won’t click on your ads or choose your product.

 But with so many businesses and products out there, standing out from the crowd is hard work!

 Creating bulletproof brand awareness can take some time, so lay the groundwork now – and ensure you have an audience (and fans) when you need it.

 Here are some tips to boost your brand awareness, which we’re going to discuss in detail in this article:

 Create an effective brand positioning

-Your brand positioning (and the message you put out there), shows how much you differ from your competitors and what developers can expect when they choose you.
+Your brand and product positioning (and the message you put out there), shows how much you differ from your competitors and what developers can expect when they choose you.
 Nailing it is crucial.

 You want your brand to be seen as valuable and credible, and you also want people to look at it in a good light.
 Ideally, you also want your brand to take up place in the mind of developers (in a positive way)!

 What are the benefits of having effective brand positioning?

 Your brand will be at the top of people’s minds, for a start – this is huge because developers will think of you once they’re finally ready to purchase.